The Worth of a Girl

 The term child marriage refers to formal marriages and informal unions in which a girl or boy lives with a partner as if married before the age of 18.
 An informal union is one in which a couple live together over time without a formal civil or religious ceremony.

 Despite the crushing consequences, more than 12 million girls a year still marry by age 18, according to UNICEF.
-They are often forced into a union because they may be valued by parents and others in ways that belie what is considered in the developing world a basic right to grow up, get an education and make their own choices.
+They are often forced into a union because they may be valued by parents and others in ways that impede the basic right to grow up, get an education and make their own choices.

 The practice overwhelmingly affects girls from poor and rural areas, where child marriage is an ingrained cultural practice that some people see as protecting women with limited options.